STEPHEN WILKES: The Big Picture: Breaking Barriers in Fine Art & Commerce

 Monday, May 7th – Wednesday, May 9th, 9:00am – 4:00pm.
 Thursday, May 10th 9:00am – 11:00am (Optional)

-In this unique workshop, Stephen Wilkes, world renowned for his fine art, L A R G E format, large scale photography will discuss how he goes about wrangling so much narrative content into the frame of his photograph and how his unique vision has propelled him into the ranks of today’s most successful fine art photographers.
+In this unique workshop, Stephen Wilkes, world renowned for his fine art and commercial large scale photography will discuss how he goes about wrangling so much narrative content into the frame of his photograph and how his unique vision has propelled him into the ranks of today’s most successful fine art photographers.

 He will talk about how his subtextual use of narrative helps him to “find his picture.”
 Photographing large scenes as he does requires a very unique skill-set.
 Wonder why large landscape scenes can look breathtaking in reality but so very boring in photographs?
-Wilkes brings his concentration on narrative to bear on solving the problem of how to capture “the Big Pictures” that he’s famous for.
+Wilkes brings his concentration on narrative to bear on solving the problem of how to capture “the Big Pictures” that he’s famous and respected for in our industry.

 This workshop will explore the ideas and practice of making large-scale fine art images, including images destined to be very large photographs, as well as how he makes large scenes into images that work in his editorial and advertising career.
 How do you consolidate content in an image that encompasses vast areas, vistas, or interior / exteriors of factories and other locations?
 Learn how Stephen Wilkes makes his Big Pictures.